Phillip Dorsett fitting in with Seahawks even if he has yet to step foot in Seattle

 The two hours of meeting time typically begins with a short team meeting before breaking into position group meetings in which coaches go through the playbook and other such items.

 As Peter King detailed in his Football Morning in America column this week, one recent Seahawk offensive meeting featured the camera solely focused on quarterback Russell Wilson detailing each of his “non-verbal signals and gyrations.’’
-That’s the kind of offseason learning especially critical for a newcomer such as Dorsett
+That’s the kind of offseason learning especially critical for a newcomer such as Dorsett.

 “Everything is virtual,’’ Dorsett said.
 “Everything is online.
 It’s tough.
 But at the end of the day you just do what you can do.
 Control what you can control, and make the best of it.’’